quantumx-apps/filebrowserDocs/content/en/docs/User Guides/Office Integration/basic-docker-setup.md

 Complete setup for running FileBrowser Quantum with OnlyOffice using Docker Compose on your local network.

 {{% alert context="warning" %}}
 This guide uses HTTP which is **not secure** for production.
 Only use for local development or testing.
-For production deployments with HTTPS, see the {{< doclink path="user-guides/office-integration/traefik-https/" text="Traefik HTTPS guide" />}}.
+For production deployments with HTTPS, see {{< doclink path="user-guides/office-integration/traefik-setup/" text="Traefik Setup" />}} or {{< doclink path="user-guides/office-integration/traefik-https/" text="Traefik with self-signed certificates" />}}.
 {{% /alert %}}

 ## Prerequisites